Kezzryn/Advent-of-Code/2015/README.md

 Day 22 - Wizard Simulator 20XX

 Day 23 - Opening the Turing Lock
+- Basic assembly type instruction set and a short program to decode.
+- Stright forward string parsing with a switch statement.

 Day 24 - It Hangs in the Balance